Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Proof-of-concept test

 \subsection{Test setup}

 We constructed a feedback-controlled beam pattern measurement system in our laboratory, as shown in Figs. \ref{fig:system} and \ref{fig:system_photo}.
 A power-variable continuous wave (CW) generator (Agilent Technologies E8247C) combined with a W-band frequency multiplier (Eravant SFA-753114616-10SF-E1-1-ET) was used as the source.
 The generated microwave was pulse-modulated at \qty{10.0}{\Hz} using an RF switch (Analog Devices ADRF5045-EVALZ), driven by a square wave from a function generator.
-An isolator was attached to the output port of the multiplier for protection from unexpected signal reflection.
+An isolator was attached to the output port of the multiplier for protection from unexpected microwave reflection.
 The source monitor was connected to the source via a \qty{20}{\decibel} directional coupler (Coupler A in Fig. \ref{fig:system}).
 The coupling factor satisfies Eq. \ref{eq:coupling}.
-The source monitor comprised two diode amplitude detectors (Eravant SFD-753114-103-10SF-P1), which are common linear microwave detectors with output voltage proportional to the incident power.
-Their typical sensitivity was \qty{1000}{\mV/\mW}, noise level was \qty{\sim 200}{\nV \sqrt{\s}} (when combined with the voltage preamplifier described later), and the measurable power range was about \qtyrange{-70}{-30}{\dBm}.
+The source monitor comprised two diode amplitude detectors (Eravant SFD-753114-103-10SF-P1, the same model as the DUT), which are common linear microwave detectors with output voltage proportional to the incident power.
+Their typical sensitivity and maximum measurable power in their linear range were \qty{1000}{\mV/\mW} and \qty{-30}{\dBm}, respectively. \footnote{ Based on the specifications and calibration provided by the manufacturer.
+While the typical input power is specified at \qty{-20}{\dBm}, we conservatively assumed the maximum measurable power to be \qty{-30}{\dBm} to ensure sufficient linearity. } The noise level was \qty{\sim 200}{\nV \sqrt{\s}} when combined with the voltage preamplifier described later, allowing the detection of a power of approximately \qty{-70}{\dBm} at a minimum over a signal integration time of \qty{10}{\second}.
 Because a single diode detector cannot monitor source power variation over a \qty{60}{\decibel} dynamic range, two detectors were combined: one (Source monitor detector 1) included a \qty{30}{\decibel} attenuation via another directional coupler (Coupler B) and an attenuator, while the other (Source monitor detector 2) was unattenuated.
-The feed horn (a W-band standard gain pyramidal horn antenna) transmitted the microwave signal across a compact range.
+The feed horn (a W-band standard gain pyramidal horn antenna, Millitech SGH-10-RP000, the same model as the AUT) transmitted the microwave across a compact range.
 The compact range consisted of an off-axis parabolic mirror (Edmund Optics \#36602), with a diameter of \qty{101.6}{\mm}, offset angle at \qty{90}{\degree}, and an effective focal length of \qty{152.4}{\mm}.
-The AUT (Millitech SGH-10-RP000) was coupled to the DUT (the same model as the source monitor detectors), and was mounted within the compact range on an automatic rotation stage that changed the angle of the AUT.
+The AUT was coupled to the DUT and mounted within the compact range on an automatic rotation stage that changed the angle of the AUT azimuthally.
+The DUT's characteristics are identical to those of the source monitor detectors described above.
 The distance from the mirror to the AUT's aperture was about \qty{390}{\mm}.
 The optical efficiency of the compact range was $\eta \sim \qty{-10}{\decibel}$.
+We carefully aligned the entire optics using visible lasers.
+The \textit{H}-plane of the rectangular aperture of the feed horn and the AUT are aligned horizontally.
+The aperture center of the AUT was also aligned with the rotation axis of the rotation stage so that the aperture is illuminated on the optical axis of the compact range at any angle.
+The alignment accuracy of the position and the horizontal angle of each optical component is estimated to be \qty{\sim 1}{\mm} and \ang{\sim 2}, respectively.